WeiningLi/Object_Oriented_Programming/README.md

 ### Tree String:

 An ADT for strings with a tree-like structure, this representation of a string can be used for very large strings need to be modiﬁed often in different places.

+### Polynomial Arithmetic:
+Build on the rational classes, represents and performs operations on single variable polynomials.